DOULAS & EDUCATORS

 With two children of my own, whose births are highlights of my life (first by Cesarean section, second by successful VBAC), I understand how important support, information, and advocacy are for moms throughout pregnancy and birth, as well as during the postpartum period.

 As a DONA-certified doula, I work with mom-to-be and birth partner to help assure that inner wisdom is brought to the birth process for the best possible outcome and birth experience for each individual mom.
 Relaxation, comfort, and encouragement are key factors in a birth experience, and so I work closely with mom and partner prenatally to fully understand their birth wishes and how I can best support those wishes as their doula.

 Fluent in English and Spanish, I have experience working with people from many ethnic and cultural backgrounds.
 My travels have brought me to Latin America, Africa, Asia and Europe for work, study, and enjoyment.
 I am quite comfortable working with people of all backgrounds, and love to learn about the cultural and experiential background of women in their own encounters with childbirth.

 I am so happy to be part of the doula community at Everyday Miracles.
-Originally from North Dakota, I recently moved to the Twin Cities from Park Rapids, where I lived and taught second grade and ELL for the past four years.
+Originally from North Dakota, I moved to the Twin Cities to begin doula work full time.
+Prior to that, I lived in Park Rapids, where I taught second grade and ELL for four years.

 I’ve always been passionate about helping women, especially in the realm of childbirth.
-I completed my doula training with Liz Abbene of Enlightened Mama in 2014 and am certified through DONA.
+I completed my doula training in 2014 and am certified through DONA.

 I love working with women and am amazed by their strength.
 I believe every woman deserves a doula and feel blessed with the opportunity to support them in his capacity.
-I enjoy working with people of all backgrounds and cultures, and have a specific passion for working with Native American moms.
+I enjoy working with people of all backgrounds and cultures, and learning from others.